GlacieTeam/RapidNBT/README.md

 > Tested on Intel i7 14700-HX with 32GB DDR5-5400 using 720MB little-endian binary NBT

 ## Usage & Examples
-1. load nbt from file / dump nbt to file
+1. Load NBT from file and modify it
 ```Python
 from rapidnbt import nbtio, Int64Tag
 from ctypes import c_int16